elenasacristan/CookBook/Readme.md

 7. After this has been done I've run regular commits after every important update to the code, and I pushed the changes to GitHub.

+8. Once the website was nearly finished I have linked Heroky and GitHub so everytime the code was pushed to GitHub it was also deployed to Heroku (more details in the Deployment section).

 ## Deployment

 ### Running my code locally